 Each respondent is expected to submit a proposal in a format suitable for ease of review.
-To maintain comparability of proposals, respondents must follow the outline below, including all section and relevant subsection headings as they appear, and within the maximum page limits for each section as specified below.
+To maintain comparability of proposals, respondents must follow the outline below, including all section and relevant sub-section headings as they appear, and within the maximum page limits for each section as specified below.

-i.
-Proposal Cover Sheet
+1. Proposal Cover Sheet